rust-lang/reference/src/destructors.md

 let moved;
 // No destructor run on assignment. moved = ShowOnDrop("Drops when moved");
-// drops now, but is then uninitialized moved;
+// Drops now, but is then uninitialized. moved;

 // Uninitialized does not drop.